rezehnde/wp-test/README.md

 ### Template appearance customization
 Inside _side identity section_ users can customize the copyright notice

+### Contact form
+A contact form which sends email to the site administrator with fields validation

 ### Widgets
 - **Follow:** where user can add four social networks and it will show those four social icons on the frontend
 - **Newsletter:** where visitors can add their emails to subscription custom post type on the website.